National Counselor Exam (NCE)

 Where can I take the NCE?

-If taking the exam after graduation, you will register for the exam, and then NBCC will provided a list of local testing centers where the NCE is administered.
+If taking the exam after graduation, you will register for the exam, and then NBCC will provided a list of Pearson VUE testing centers where the NCE is administered monthly.

 How is the NCE Scored?